Phil Phelps

-Phil Phelps (born May 1, 1979) is a Democratic member of the Michigan House of Representatives, elected in a special election in 2013 to replace Jim Ananich after he resigned his seat to replace John J. Gleason who was elected clerk of Genesee County in 2012.
+Philip Owen Phelps (born May 1, 1979) is an American politician and a former member of the Michigan House of Representatives.
+A member of the Democratic party, he was first elected in a special election in 2013 to replace Jim Ananich to represent Michigan's 49th House of Representatives district after Ananich resigned his seat to replace John J. Gleason to represent the 27th district in the Michigan Senate.

-Political life
+Career

-Previous political positions held was as special advisor to House Democratic Leader Richard Hammel and in 2013 chief of staff for incoming State Representative Pam Faris.
+Phelps was a special advisor to Richard Hammel, the former minority leader of the Michigan House of Representatives, and in 2013 was the chief of staff for Pam Faris.

+Phelps was first elected in a special election in 2013 to replace Jim Ananich to represent Michigan's 49th House of Representatives district after Ananich resigned his seat to replace John J. Gleason to represent the 27th district in the Michigan Senate.